 Mile Auto is currently only offered in four states — Arizona, Georgia, Illinois and Oregon.
 But it’s also the only pay-per-mile program that doesn’t involve installing a device in your car.

-With Mile, you’ll send the company a photo of your odometer at the end of the month to keep track of the miles you’ve driven.
+With Mile Auto, you’ll send the company a photo of your odometer at the end of the month to keep track of the miles you’ve driven.
 Those miles (at your per-mile rate) will then be added to your base rate and that’s how the insurer calculates your monthly bill.

 The company estimates that its customers save about 30% to 40% off their standard car insurance rates.